-PHIUS and PHAUS share the same ultimate mission, which is why the two organizations share this Web space.
-Where PHIUS is focused on research, trainining curriculum, and technical standards, PHAUS focuses on outreach and building community among practitioners and manufacturers.
-The PHAUS program is governed by a council and committee structure, and it's Executive Committee sits on the PHIUS board.
-PHAUS today has hundreds of members across the country, and dozens of chapters.
-PHAUS collaborates with PHIUS ot present the Annual North American Passive House conference, and offers Webinar and other professional development opportunities nationally through the year.
+PHIUS is focused on research, training curriculum, and technical standards, whereas PHAUS focuses on outreach and building community among practitioners and manufacturers.
+The PHAUS program is governed by a council and committee structure, and its Executive Committee sits on the PHIUS board.
+PHAUS collaborates with PHIUS to present the annual North American Passive House Conference (NAPHC), and offers a variety of professional development opportunities throughout the year.

-Passive House Institute US (PHIUS) is a 501(c)3 organization committed to making high-performance passive building principles the mainstream best building practice, and the mainstream market energy performance standard.
+Passive House Institute US, Inc. (PHIUS) is a non-profit 501(c)(3) organization committed to making high-performance passive building the mainstream market standard.

 PHIUS' roots trace back to 2003, when Katrin Klingenberg designed and built her own passive house residence in Urbana, Illinois – the first in the United States built to passive building standards.
 Her experience led to the founding of e-cological Construction Laboratory (e-colab) to further investigate the feasibility of applying passive building principles in the United States.
 Working in partnership with the City of Urbana, Illinois, e-colab became a Community Home Development Organization (CHDO) and built single-family passive house projects as affordable housing units.